 However, some drawbacks might be a dealbreaker for some marketing agencies:

-- Steep learning curve for new users
+- Steep learning curve for beginners

-- Complex interface that can overwhelm
+- Complex interface that can overwhelm newcomers

-- Premium features locked behind higher tiers
+- Premium features concentrated in higher tiers

 Best Whatagraph Alternatives